-Primary Group Limited provided a comfort letter asserting adequate financial support to Best Doctors Insurance Company VBA when required to maintain the Company as a going concern for the twelve months from the date of signing financial statements as at and for the year ended 31 March 2020.
+Primary Group Limited provided a comfort letter asserting adequate financial support to Best Doctors Insurance Company VBA when required to maintain the Company as a going concern for at least twelve months from the date of signing of the financial statements as of and for the year ended March 31, 2021.
+The Company's outlook until the operations are discontinued is to break even.